Skip to content

 Interface not foundsystem ip addr show to find correct interface

-Authentication failedVerify credentials with system nxc smb <ip> -u <user> -p <pass>
+Authentication failedVerify credentials with nxc smb <ip> -u <user> -p <pass>

 Out of disk spaceDelete old workspaces or use clear_all